mojsony/api-descriptions/fraud-detection/src/fraud-detection-guide.md

 Key Resources
 -------------
-Fraud detection API has two top level collection resources: aml lists, black lists
+Fraud detection API has two top level collection resources: aml , black lists

 Resource | Description
 ----------- |-----------
-*aml lists*  | Includes detection of suspicious activity such as predictive crimes of money laundering, financing of terrorism, securities fraud and market manipulation.
+*aml*  | Includes detection of suspicious activity such as predictive crimes of money laundering, financing of terrorism, securities fraud and market manipulation.
 *black lists*    | Includes a list of persons, organizations or nations suspected or convicted of fraudulent, illegal or criminal activity, and therefore excluded from a service or penalized in some other manner.
 A blacklist may be maintained by any entity, ranging from a small business enterprise to an inter-governmental body.
 Depending on the scope of the blacklist, it may either be secret or public.

 Getting started tutorial